 2. Everything in London is Hidden – So Be Prepared for the Hunt

-While London can in fact be a very exciting city within itself, it is much more difficult to find the cooler hang out spots that many people outside of Londoners would expect.
+While London can, in fact, be a very exciting city within itself, it is much more difficult to find the cooler hang-out spots that many people outside of Londoners would expect.
 Yes, it’s true, everything trendy is most often hidden; therefore, you should always be thankful for those friends that like to throw out some good recommendations.
 With that being said, what are some of these hidden gems that every Londoner should know about?

 3. Getting by With a Little Help from Your Friends

 It is true when people say that newly-living in London is not always the easiest thing in the world.
-As we have already covered in the above, London is an expensive city to live in, and, although the public transport is easy and reliable, it is extremely packed due to the fact that almost everyone in town – and out of town – is using it.
+As we have already covered above, London is an expensive city to live in, and, although public transport is easy and reliable, it is extremely packed due to the fact that almost everyone in town – and out of town – is using it.
 Therefore, it is important to have a good support system with you.
 This is especially nice for the first few days of being in a new city, whether it is London or anywhere else in the world, having a group of friends or relatives around definitely helps make the transition easier and altogether run smoothly.
 It is also nice to have a place to stay in for the first few days before deciding which flat you want to rent out.
-This is especially since it is important to always check out the neighborhood before officially deciding on a space.
+This is especially true since it is important to always check out the neighborhood before officially deciding on a space.

 4. The Social Scene in London is Hard to Compete With

-London offers a large variety of pubs, theaters, happy hours, and, as we now know, many secrets cocktail bars and restaurants.
+London offers a large variety of pubs, theaters, happy hours, and, as we now know, many secret cocktail bars and restaurants.
 In addition to all of this, the city of London also offers a large variety of art museums and galleries as well as comedy clubs and so many more artistic scenes for those of us who love to dabble in this kind of scene.
 To make things even better, the museums in London are also free.
 Yes, free!
 Some of these free museums and art galleries include, but are not limited to: